Comins, Michigan: History

 The area was first settled by logger Coolidge Comins, who moved to the area from Bangor, Maine in 1873.
 At the time, the area was part of Alcona County to the east.
 Oscoda County itself was not established until 1881.
 A narrow-gauge railway was constructed by the H.M.
 Loud & Sons Lumber Company through the community in the 1890s.
 The line was operated by Au Sable & North Western Railroad, and the Comins Station had the advantage of being the last station along its route.
 The railroad allowed for easy transport of lumber to the community of Oscoda on the coast of Lake Huron.
 Comins quickly grew to become the lumbering hub of Oscoda County.
-Comins also benefited from the folding of the nearby community of McKinley, which suffered a series of devestating fires by 1900.
+Comins also benefited from the folding of the nearby community of McKinley, which suffered a series of devastating fires by 1900.
 Most of its railroad and lumber services moved to Comins, and the McKinley railroad depot building was also physically moved to Comins.

 Comins received its first post office in 1881.
-It was discontinued soon after on January 16, 1882 but then reestablished again November 15, 1900.
+It was discontinued soon after on January 16, 1882, but then reestablished again November 15, 1900.
 It was again discontinued on February 28, 1913.
 The post office was ultimately reestablished on March 11, 1914, and it remains in operation.

 The line was eventually sold to the Detroit and Mackinac Railway, which expanded it to a standard-gauge railway in 1912.
 Comins grew to include several stores, post office, railroad depot, and a lumber warehouse.
-Lifestock was also shipped from the depot.
+Livestock were also shipped from the depot.
 The community had a population of 35 in 1917.
 Designated in 1919, M-33 is a state highway that runs south–north directly through the community.
 When the lumber sources were depleted, the railway was no longer profitable and discontinued in 1928.
 The train station and the railway line were eventually removed entirely.